 The less you go to the grocery store, the less likely you’ll buy.
 Especially once when you start meal planning and shopping with your little kids – it can be hard to stay focused on either of the tasks.
 You would likely forget some stuff and need to make extra trips.
 Then you may end up with stuff you don’t really need.
 The more you go to the store, the more you might give in to craving a little more, which adds to the cost.
 Simply reducing the number of times you go to the store means fewer opportunities for impulse purchases or buying something just because it’s on sale.

-Also, you can buy in bulk when you go shopping just once a month.
+Also, you can buy chemical free house cleaning products in bulk when you go shopping just once a month.
 This pays off in a big way because buying in bulk saves more money.

 Weekly meal planning and shopping can take three to four hours a week, which will give you about 12-15 hours a month.
 This involves planning, making a list, driving to and from the store, actual grocery shopping, unloading, unpacking, and putting them away in the fridge and pantry.
 You can minimize this time by planning meals per month and going to the groceries once a month.
 It’s best to do this, of course, with no kiddos around.